nikeedev/balljumper/README.md

-# Paddle
+# Ball Jumper

-Visit: https://nikegamerjjjj.github.io/paddle/ to play game
+Visit: https://nikegamerjjjj.github.io/balljumper/ to play game

 ***Game is under development, and it will be not stable or either playable!***